The Diversity of Intelligence

 As we have seen, a fixed mindset sees intelligence as predetermined, but it also considers only a certain type.
 Again, this has to do with the ideas behind the IQ model, which focuses on two of our multiple intelligences: the logical-mathematical and the verbal-linguistic.

 In contrast, I want to introduce you to the theory of multiple intelligences developed by Howard Gardner at Harvard University.
-According to this theory, intelligence is not of one type, but of at least seven different ones:
+According to this theory, there at least seven main types of intelligence, including:

 Just as we all have different kinds of intelligences, we also have different preferred learning styles.
 These are the ways we are used to learning, or the ways we learn most easily.
 We can distinguish between seven different learning styles: